 Adult Adoption in Colorado

 You are never too old to be adopted.
 When a young person reaches the age of 18 and ages out of the foster system without a forever family in place, he or she may choose to be adopted by a foster family with whom a strong relationship has been built.
 That family may have wanted to adopt the young person when they were in the system, but for a variety of reasons were not able to.
 According to the Colorado Adoption Statutes “upon approval of the court, a person eighteen years of age or older and under twenty-one years of age may be adopted as a child.”
-Any person over 21 years of age can be adopted for the purposes of being made “heir-at-law” in order to receive the benefits of inheritance.
-The adoptee’s name does not have to change, and her biological parents’ rights remain as they were prior to the adoption.
-“The effect of an adult adoption and a child adoption are different.
+Any person over 21 years of age can be adopted to be made “heir-at-law” to receive the benefits of inheritance.
+The adoptee’s name does not have to change, and her biological parents’ rights remain as they were before the adoption.
+“The effect of adult adoption and child adoption is different.
 A person adopts an adult to make such person his or her intestate heir.”
-An adult adoption can be finalized as soon as 45-60 days.
+Adult adoption can be finalized as soon as 45-60 days.

 Embryo Adoption in Colorado